-There are Registers of Interests of all Trustees and declarations of interests are made systematically at meetings.
+There is a Registers of Interests for all Trustees.
+Declarations of interests are made systematically at meetings.

 Public Benefit Statement

 As contained within and in accordance with the founding charter and the College statutes and ordinances, the Colleges charitable purposes are clear.
 The purposes are the advancement of education, research, learning and religion for the public benefit by the provision, support and maintenance of the College in the University of Cambridge.
 The full public benefit statement has been lodged with the Charities Commission but can be summarized:-